China's Shenzhou-13 spacecraft docks for 6-month mission

-BEIJING (AP) — China’s Shenzhou-13 spacecraft carrying three Chinese astronauts on Saturday docked at its space station, kicking off a record-setting six-month stay as the country moves toward completing the new orbiting outpost.
+BEIJING (AP) — China’s Shenzhou-13 spacecraft carrying three Chinese astronauts docked Saturday at its space station, kicking off a record-setting six-month stay as the country moves toward completing the new orbiting outpost.

 The spacecraft was launched by a Long March-2F rocket at 12:23 a.m.
 Saturday and docked with the Tianhe core module of the Tiangong space station at 6:56 a.m., approximately six and a half hours later.

-Note: This story has been corrected to remove the “when completed” reference to the International Space Station.
-It was completed in 2011.